antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 ### Open source project improvements

-We care a lot about open source, enabling the .NET community to be productive on GitHub, and making .NET projects accessible to a large set of developers.
+We care a lot about open source, including enabling the .NET community to be productive on GitHub, and making .NET projects accessible to a large set of developers.
 We've been working on a variety of initiatives along those lines.

 [dotnet/source-build](https://github.com/dotnet/source-build) enables building the entire .NET project/product from source with a single command.
 Red Hat uses this project to build the version of .NET Core that they distribute, and we work closely with them on that.
 [Fedora also uses source-build](https://fedoraproject.org/wiki/DotNet) to enable .NET Core in their package repositories.
-We want to make it straightforward for any developer, organization or companies to use source-build, and are investing significantly in the project.
+We want to make it straightforward for any developer, organization or company to use source-build, and are investing significantly in the project.
 You can follow the [.NET 5.0 source-build effort](https://github.com/dotnet/source-build/issues/1500) directly.

 We started out the .NET Core project with too many GitHub repos.
 At its high, we had over 100 repos.
 That was too many to make sense to anyone, including the .NET Team.
 As part of the .NET 5.0 project, we decided to reduce the number of repos to a small and manageable collection.
 We announced our [intention to consolidate .NET repos](https://github.com/dotnet/announcements/issues/119) in August, 2019, and then provided a [final update on the plan](https://github.com/dotnet/announcements/issues/127) the following October.
 As part of that plan, we merged many repos together and moved almost all repos within the [dotnet org](https://github.com/dotnet).
 We retained repo history as part of the effort, which had some [funny side-effects](https://twitter.com/migueldeicaza/status/1219748706611798022).
 We continue to use the old repos for servicing the 2.1 and 3.1 product versions.
 [MSBuild](https://github.com/microsoft/msbuild) and [NuGet client](https://github.com/NuGet/NuGet.Client) repos remain in other orgs.